-I don’t like that I am saying this, but in the delaying game, is the power outlet timer quick and easy solution.
+I don’t like that I am saying this, but in the delaying game, is the power outlet timer a quick and easy solution.

 But and this is a big one, please keep in mind the degradation of ingredients that I have mentioned in the beginning.
 There is nothing funny about getting food poisoning if you can prevent it or skip it altogether.

 You can set it up by simply putting a timer into the power outlet, putting in the power cord from the slow cooker, power it on, setup time when it should power on, and leave.

 For this to actually work you will have to have an older model of a slow cooker or one without protection or any settings.
 The one that just turns on when you turn it on.

 If you do this PLEASE, PLEASE FOR THE LOVE OF GOD keep in mind the dangers of this.
-Not only that it can overheat, but it can and most likely will bubble over, burn, the fire can start not only from the slow cooker itself but from power outlet or timer too.
+Not only that it can overheat, but it can and most likely will bubble over, burn, the fire can start not only from the slow cooker itself but from a power outlet or timer too.

 Just about everything can go horribly wrong super fast and I am not counting on the possibility of endangering the family members.

 Believe it or not, but there is no food that justifies the bodily harm to anyone.

 I do hope that this article helped you in understanding the ins and outs of the slow cookers with a delayed start.

-Remember, whatever you do in a kitchen do it with safety in mind and smile on your face.
+Remember, whatever you do in a kitchen do it with safety in mind and a smile on your face.